chandra-lindy/cna_assign/README.md

 ### Adding and Removing Nurses

-To input nurse's assisstants you have on staff.
+To input nurse's assistants you have on staff.
 This is achieved by using the `add` keyword which will insert that nurse into the database, as follows:

 ~~~~